-The staff here at Bricolage Behavioral Health does not want teen mental health to continue being swept under the rug.
+The staff here at Bricolage Behavioral Health does not want teen mental health to continue to be swept under the rug.

-We believe the whole family gets stronger when their kids and adolescents have the best tools to live both functionally and happily, and we have unique assessment methods and counseling plans to make it happen for each individual family we work with.
+We believe the entire family gets stronger when their kids and adolescents have access to the best tools to live both functionally and happily, and we have unique assessment methods and counseling plans to make it happen for each individual family we work with.